faridmasjedi/fm-prime/METHODS_GUIDE.md

 ---

-## Hyperbolic Equation Approach
+## Hyperbolic Equation Approach ⭐

-An advanced mathematical approach using hyperbolic equations.
+An advanced mathematical approach using hyperbolic equations with intelligent optimizations.

 ### The Mathematics